 One structure of invasive candida grows as a smooth white colony, and one grows as a rod like flat gray colony.
+These colonies can also be either smooth or wrinkled.
 This can be the same species of candida and it can switch between the phases as a method of adaptation.
 Another strain of candida known to undergo switching or as I like to say, shape shifting, produces seven different types of colonies.
 This switching ability is reversible and is inherited from one generation to the other.
-Research has also shown that structural chromosome rearrangements are a way to maintain genetic diversity and is an adaptation strategy of this fungi.
+Research has also shown that structural chromosome rearrangements are a way to maintain genetic diversity and is an adaptation strategy of this fungi.2 ,3

 Candida hyphae reproduce sexually since the nucleus has two copies of the chromosomes to create two separate cells thru the sporangia when a male and female meet.
 If you could call it male and female, it really isn't, it’s more like two cells splitting themselves to join and create a new cell.

 Yeast is the unicellular structure of candida albicans before it becomes multicellular candida and there have been over 1000 species classified.
 Yeast can be either anaerobic or aerobic and in the absence of oxygen they produce their energy by converting sugars into carbon dioxide and ethanol, and you wonder why you have brain fog?.